-- This is the first Star Wars film to show a light saber used in combat against something other than another light saber.
-Luke on the Sail Barge fights guards with staffs and blasters.
-This perhaps a call back to the original movie where Luke wears a blaster helmet and tries to anticipate shots from the Remote on the Millennium Falcon.
+- This is the first Star Wars movie to show a lightsaber used in combat against something other than another lightsaber.
+Luke on the Sail Barge fights guards with staff and blasters.
+This is perhaps a call back to the original movie where Luke wears a blaster helmet and tries to anticipate shots from the Remote on the Millennium Falcon.
 This shows the progress Luke has made as a Jedi Knight.

 - Listen very carefully as Darth Vader picks up the Emperor and throws him down the Death Star shaft.
 This is the only time the Jedi theme music plays over a shot of Vader, reflecting his return to the light side of the Force.

-- There's a really cool connection to the classic sci-fi film, The Day the Earth Stood Still.
+- There's a really cool connection to the classic sci-fi movie The Day the Earth Stood Still.
 That film's alien character was called Klaatu.
-In Jedi, the mechanic on Jabba's sail barge is named the same as a tribute to the film.
+In Return of the Jedi, the mechanic on Jabba's sail barge is named the same as a tribute to the film.